 Teens and young adults often go into business for themselves over the summer or after school.
 This work can include babysitting, lawn mowing, dog walking, or other part-time or temporary work.
 When a teen or young adult is an employee of a business, their employer withholds taxes from their paycheck.
-However, when they are classified as an independent contractor or are self-employed, they’re responsible for paying taxes themselves.
+However, when classified as independent contractors or self-employed, they’re responsible for paying taxes themselves.

 CPA Robert Russo Breaks Down the Question: Should My Business Be an S Corp?

 Will it help or hurt me?
 The team at Robert P. Russo, CPA has been getting questions about which business entity will allow them to best take advantage of the law.
 One question that keeps coming up is: should my business be an S corp?
 We get this question from LLCs and sole proprietorships – even employees wondering if now’s the time to launch that startup.

 The gig economy is also referred to as the on-demand, sharing, or access economy.
 People involved in the gig economy earn income as a freelancer, independent worker or employee.
 Typically, an online platform is used to connect people with potential or actual customers to

 When you decide to start a business, one of the most important decisions you’ll need to make is choosing a business entity.
 It’s a decision that impacts many things—from the amount of taxes you pay to how much paperwork you have to deal with and what type of personal liability you face, and with the passage of the Tax Cuts and Jobs Act of 2017, it’s more important than ever to choose the business entity that benefits your business.